-We may seek orphan drug status for gavo-cel, TC-110 and some of our other future product candidates, but we may be unable to obtain such designations or to maintain the benefits associated with orphan drug status, including market exclusivity, which may cause our revenue, if any, to be reduced.
+We may seek orphan drug status for gavo-cel and some of our other future product candidates, but we may be unable to obtain such designations or to maintain the benefits associated with orphan drug status, including market exclusivity, which may cause our revenue, if any, to be reduced.

-Under the Orphan Drug Act, the FDA may grant orphan designation to a drug or biologic intended to treat a rare disease or condition, defined as a disease or condition with a patient population of fewer than 200,000 in the United States, or a patient population greater than 200,000 in the United States when there is no reasonable expectation that the cost of developing and making available the drug or biologic in the United States will be recovered from sales in the United States for that drug or biologic.
+Under the Orphan Drug Act, the FDA may grant orphan designation to a drug or biologic intended to treat a rare disease or condition, defined as a disease or condition with a patient population of fewer than

+200,000 in the United States, or a patient population greater than 200,000 in the United States when there is no reasonable expectation that the cost of developing and making available the drug or biologic in the United States will be recovered from sales in the United States for that drug or biologic.
 Orphan drug designation must be requested before submitting a BLA.
 In the United States, orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages and user-fee waivers.
 After the FDA grants orphan drug designation, the generic identity of the drug and its potential orphan use are disclosed publicly by the FDA.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.

 If a product that has orphan drug designation subsequently receives the first FDA approval for a particular active ingredient for the disease for which it has such designation, the product is entitled to orphan product exclusivity, which means that the FDA may not approve any other applications, including a BLA, to market the same biologic for the same indication for seven years, except in limited circumstances such as a showing of clinical superiority to the product with orphan drug exclusivity or if FDA finds that the holder of the orphan drug exclusivity has not shown that it can assure the availability of sufficient quantities of the orphan drug to meet the needs of patients with the disease or condition for which the drug was designated.
-As a result, even if one of our product candidates receives orphan exclusivity, the

-FDA can still approve other drugs that have a different active ingredient for use in treating the same indication or disease.
+As a result, even if one of our product candidates receives orphan exclusivity, the FDA can still approve other drugs that have a different active ingredient for use in treating the same indication or disease.
 Furthermore, the FDA can waive orphan exclusivity if we are unable to manufacture sufficient supply of our product.

-We received orphan drug designation for the treatment of mesothelioma with gavo-cel and we have applied for orphan drug designation for the treatment of cholangiocarcinoma with gavo-cel.
-We received orphan drug designation for the treatment of acute lymphoblastic leukemia with TC-110 and we may seek orphan drug designation for TC-110 and some or all of our other future product candidates in additional orphan indications in which there is a medically plausible basis for the use of these products.
+We received orphan drug designation for the treatment of mesothelioma and cholangiocarcinoma with gavo-cel.
+We may seek orphan drug designation for some or all of our other future product candidates in additional orphan indications in which there is a medically plausible basis for the use of these products.
 Even when we obtain orphan drug designation, exclusive marketing rights in the United States may be limited if we seek licensure for an indication broader than the orphan designated indication and may be lost if the FDA later determines that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
 In addition, although we intend to seek orphan drug designation for other product candidates, we may never receive such designations.